Presidents of Delaware State University

 - A new Optical Science Center for Applied Research was constructed on campus.

 Dr. Wilma Mishoe, President, Jul.
 1, 2018 - Dec.
 31, 2019, Acting President, Jan.
 2, 2018 - Jun 30, 2018

-Dr. Wilma Mishoe made DSU history by becoming the first offspring of a DSU president to serve in the same leadership position at Del State.
+Dr. Wilma Mishoe made history by becoming the first offspring of a former president to serve in the same leadership position at Delaware State University.
 On June 15, 2018, the Board of Trustees voted unanimously to appoint Dr. Wilma Mishoe as the 11th President of Delaware State University, effective July 1, 2018.
-Dr. Mishoe served as acting DSU President from on Jan.
+Dr. Mishoe served as acting President from Jan.
 2, 2018 to Jun.
 30, 2018.